Gravitational Pressure and the Accelerating Universe: Gravitational Pressure in a FRW Universe

-Recall that $p$, on the right-hand side of (\ref{7-2}), is the pressure of matter and it should not be confused with $p(r)$ which figures on the left-hand side of the above equation.
-Strictly speaking the quantity (\ref{7-2}) represents the radial force on the spherical surface of radius $r$ (pressure multiplied by \textit{unit} area).
-Therefore, defining the pressure, $P$, over a spherical surface of radius $r$, as $p(r)$ divided by the surface area, $4\pi r^{2}$, one obtains that the total pressure is
+Recall that $p$, on the right-hand side of (\ref{7-2}), is the pressure of matter and, of course, it should not be confused with $p(r)$ which figures on the left side of the above equation.
+From the quantity (\ref{7-2}) one can obtain the pressure, $P$, over a spherical surface of proper radius $ar$ as $P=\frac{p(r)}{4\pi a^{2}r^{2}}$.
+Thus, one is left with